Health Savings Account

 Contributions to an HSA may be made by an employee using pre-tax payroll deductions, bank deposits, or a one-time rollover from an IRA, as well as through contributions made by District 203.
 HSA contributions are limited by the U.S. Internal Revenue Service based on the calendar year.

-You may withdraw funds from your HSA for any purpose at any time.
-However, funds withdrawn for reasons other than for IRS qualified medical expenses will be taxed and, for those under age 65, subject to a penalty.
 Funds for IRS qualified medical expenses may be withdrawn tax- and penalty-free as long as the expenses are incurred after the HSA was established.
 You may even use HSA funds tax- and penalty-free for the qualified medical expenses of your IRS-defined tax dependents even if they are not covered under the HDHP.